The Chaos Theory of Virtue

 There is a corollary moment in the Bible.
 It freeze-frames, as it were, a critical moment in one person’s life, showing what is at stake in a single moment of moral choice.
 The person concerned is Jacob’s eldest son Reuben.

 Jacob loved Joseph; Joseph’s brothers did not.
 One day, when Joseph was seventeen, Jacob sent him to see how the brothers were faring.
 They were tending the flocks far from home.
 We sense, reading the narrative, that this will be a fateful encounter.
 The brothers see Joseph from afar, and the sight of his cloak – symbol of Jacob’s love – enrages them.
-They realize that, alone with no one to see them, they can kill Joseph and construct a tale that will be impossible to disprove.
+They realise that, alone with no one to see them, they can kill Joseph and construct a tale that will be impossible to disprove.

 Only Reuben protests.
 At this juncture the narrative does something that has no precise parallel anywhere in the Torah.
 It makes a statement that cannot be read literally.
 What it says is this: וַיִּשְׁמַע רְאוּבֵן וַיַּצִּלֵהוּ מִיָּדָם ‘Reuben heard and saved him from their hands’ (Gen. 37:21).
 Almost immediately, we discover that he did not.
 He tried, but failed.
 The text states the might-have-been.
 Reuben intended to save Joseph.
 He wanted to, tried to, made an effort to, but it was not enough.
 In a subtle but unmistakable way the text is telling us about the moral life itself: we never know the consequences of our actions.
 Reuben came close to heroism at that moment – but stopped short.